By Daniel Hubbard | May 31, 2010

 So, why do we pursue what might be called “a gentle madness” if that phrase hadn’t been taken by bibliophiles?
 At one level it is a pastime.
 A way of pleasantly wiling away the hours.
 It is a seemingly endless series of puzzles against which to match our wits.
 It is a chance to search for clues, draw conclusions and exercise our minds.
 For those with a playfulness about them, it can be a way for us grown-ups to play detective without being found out.
 It is, after all, fun.

-Even if genealogy does not fall within a category of hobbies and activities I think of as being “adrenaline based,” anyone who has ever used the word “avid” to describe themselves as genealogists knows the adrenaline rush when that smoking gun document is found or the final elusive puzzle piece is right there before the eyes.
+Even if genealogy does not fall within a category of hobbies and activities I think of as being “adrenaline based,” anyone who has ever used the word “avid” to describe themselves as a genealogist knows the adrenaline rush that hits when that smoking gun document is found or the final elusive puzzle piece is right there before the eyes.

 Some are driven first to preserve what they know, then proceed to investigating what they “almost know” and from there step off firmly into the unknown.
 Some take a special joy in finding a new distant cousin around the corner or halfway around the globe.
 Some search for connections backwards, forwards and sideways and find amazement in how interconnected we prove to be.
 For some it is a religious imperative.
 For others it is a quest for a recent past that events have denied them.

 Personally, I get a special thrill from finding connections to history, both writ large and writ small.
 There is a certain connectedness with time that comes from investigating and pondering the actions, motives and chance occurrences that somehow helped lead to all of us.

 Also there is the drive to immortalize, in some small way, the people of our personal past, that feeling that they should not be forgotten.
 Perhaps too, there is the motive that in a hundred years or more, when some descendant reads what we have learned, they won’t just come to remember our ancestors but also us.